lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 ### 8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect (for this session that just means the base case or default values).

-  + Slide the Text box to the left, over the model diagram.
+  + Slide the Text box to the left, over the model section.
 This will allow you to adjust experiment sliders for the new experiment.
   + In the experiments section we also have experimental sliders with “i” information that tells you what you’re changing when you adjust that slider in your experiment.
   + Keep in mind that the previous run’s settings are in effect -- in this case, we have only run the bc or base case so the default values from the team data are the previous run settings.
   + A quick tip -- make note of the service or services you selected to change and the new values, that is, what you changed the numbers to, so you have that information available for naming the experiment when you save it.